 - PayPal.
 Online payment service that can be linked to a credit card, debit card or bank account.
 Especially popular as a form of payment on marketplaces such as eBay and Facebook Marketplace.

 - Buy Now Pay Later (BNPL).
-Popularised by Afterpay and Zip in Australia, these schemes offer payment by instalments, with no interest charges but high fees if you miss payments.
+Popularised by Afterpay and Zip in Australia, Buy Now Pay Later services offer payment by instalments, with no interest charges but high fees if you miss payments.

 - Personal loan.
 A good option for major purchases (furniture, appliances, technology, holiday) if you need time to pay, because the interest rate for a personal loan is usually lower than that of a credit card.